-- PREVIOUS STEP-returns you to the previous step without saving changes. - SETUP LATER-skips the current step without saving changes and moves to the next step.
-You can return to a step that you skipped using PREVIOUS STEP, by clicking on it in the navigation tree, or during the final onboarding step (Setup Overview). - CONTINUE-saves the changes and moves to the next step.
+- Previous step-returns you to the previous step without saving changes. - Set up later-skips the current step without saving changes and moves to the next step.
+You can return to a step that you skipped using Previous step, by clicking on it in the navigation tree, or during the final onboarding step (Setup Overview). - Continue-saves the changes and moves to the next step.

-3.2 How do I Import Artifacts?
+3.2 How do I import artifacts?

-In this step you will select and install artifact bundles, which provide translation capabilities that NSP needs to communicate with and manage network nodes.
-Artifacts are included with the NSP feature package, and can also be obtained from the Network Developer Portal or Nokia support.
+In the first phase of onboarding, you will select and install artifact bundles, which provide translation capabilities that NSP needs to communicate with and manage network nodes.